samgoree/data-science-notes/_posts/2024-3-14-python_basics.md

 This page describes the basics of Python programming in Jupyter notebooks.

-## Opening Jupyter
+## Jupyter Notebooks

 Our programming environment is called Jupyter Notebook, which allows us to write code in small executable cells.
 This environment is perfect for data science because we want to see the results of one line of code before we type the next one.

+### Running Jupyter

+The easiest way to run Jupyter is by installing [Anaconda Python](https://www.anaconda.com/download).
+Anaconda is free software, you shouldn't have to register or pay to use it.
+After installing, you should be able to run the program "Jupyter Notebook" on your computer.
+If you can't find Jupyter, Anaconda distributes with a program called "Anaconda Navigator" which can be used to open Jupyter.

+Alternatively, if you're comfortable using the terminal on your computer, You can start it by typing `jupyter notebook` in your terminal.

 Jupyter is run using a client-server model.
 That means that you have to run two programs to use it.

 * The server: this is a program that actually runs your code, but it doesn't have a user interface.
-You can start it by typing `jupyter notebook` in a terminal window, or running the "jupyter notebook" program through your start menu.
+It should look like a terminal box with lots of text in it.
+If you ran `jupyter notebook` in a terminal, this is the program you just ran.
-* The client: we access Jupyter through a web browser, which actually shows us a window to write our code.
+* The client: we access Jupyter through a web browser, which actually shows us where to write our code.
 Your web browser is something like Google Chrome, Firefox, Safari or Edge.
 When you start the jupyter server, it will automatically open your web browser for you.
-If it doesn't, or if you need to access it, type in the address `localhost:8888` into the address bar at the top of your web browser.
+If it doesn't, or if you need to access it, look for a URL in the long printout from the server and enter that into your web browser.

 While Jupyter is viewed through a web browser, it is not a website!
 It is actually running locally on your computer, so you can use it when you're not otherwise connected to the internet.
 Opening Jupyter will land you on this page, which gives you a view of your filesystem:

 ![](../assets/images/jupyter.png)

 This is my home directory.
 On a Mac computer it is located at `/Users/yourusername/` where yourusername is your user name on the computer.
 On a windows computer, it would be at `C:/users/yourusername/`.
 I recommend creating a folder for content related to data science.
 Click New > Folder to create a new folder, then scroll down and check the box next to "Untitled Folder", then click "Rename" at the top and type "DSC105" (or whatever name you want) into the text box.

+If you want to use a data file in your code, you can either place it in that directory using a normal file browser (like Finder or File Explorer) or click the "upload" button in Jupyter.
+Even though it says "upload," it's not going to the cloud.

+### Using the Jupyter Interface

 To create a new notebook, navigate to the location on your computer you would like it to go and click New > Notebook in the top right corner.
 You should see something like this (minus the colored boxes).